agentmorris/usgs-tegus/README.md

 ### Train

-Training (using MDv5 as a starting point) happens at the CLI, but [train-usgs-tegu-detector.py](train-usgs-tegu-detector.py) tracks all the commands used to train, and also contains cells that:
+Training (using MDv5 as a starting point) happens at the CLI, but [train-usgs-tegu-detector.py](train-usgs-tegu-detector.py) tracks all the commands used to train.

-* Run the YOLOv5 validation scripts
-* Convert YOLOv5 val results to MD .json format
-* Use the MD visualization pipeline to visualize results
-* Use the MD inference pipeline to run the trained model

 ### Postprocess and review results